 • Regulations.
 With the trend toward deregulation during the past decades, there has been a reduction in delivery costs by trucks and planes, causing a shift away from rail and water.
-This widens the possible locations for W&D facilities and encourages the construction of fewer and larger facilities.
+This widens the possible locations for warehouse and distribution facilities and encourages the construction of fewer and larger facilities.
 Since trucks and planes speed deliveries, the amount of inventory stored and the space needed can be reduced.

-Investment in W&D facilities must be very carefully thought out because of the conflicting needs for greater demand for space while using existing space more efficiently.
+Investment in warehouse and distribution facilities must be very carefully thought out because of the conflicting needs for greater demand for space while using existing space more efficiently.